CrystalSommer24/ELK-Stack-Project/README.md

 10.0.0.5 ansible_python_interpreter=/usr/bin/python3

-10..0.0.6 ansible_python_interpreter=/usr/bin/python3
+10.0.0.6 ansible_python_interpreter=/usr/bin/python3

  [elk]

  10.1.0.4 ansible_python_interpreter=/usr/bin/python3

-Now that the /etc/ansible/hosts file has been updated the playbook is ready to be run.
+Now that the /etc/ansible/hosts file has been updated the playbook can be run.
 Use the command:
  - ansible-playbook install-elk.yml
-- After running the playbook SSH from your Ansible container to the ELK machine and run the docker ps command to check that seb/elk:761 is running.
+-After running the playbook SSH from your Ansible container to the ELK machine and run the docker ps command to check that seb/elk:761 is running.
 - Navigate to http://<ELK.VM.External.IP>:5601/app/kibana to check that the installation worked as expected.

 To run Filebeat Playbook: